 Arthritis occurs when cartilage in a joint wears away and the bones rub together.
-This can result in swelling, pain, and stiffness in the affected joint, such as at the base of the thumb.
+This can result in swelling, pain, and stiffness.
+Thumb pain can occur in the joints, such as at the base of the thumb.

 Arthritis is the medical term for joint inflammation and joint pain.